Lertas/Books_sql/README.md

 ## Bookstore_sql
 "This project is licensed under the terms of the MIT license."

 Msc in Data Science 2020-21, NCSR 'Demokritos'.
 Data Management course.
-Semester 1st
+1st Semester.

 Create a database for a bookstore with schema in postgresql.
 We load data to python for preprocessing, because it had some missing values